A look at Prince’s most Iconic Songs of the 80’s and 90’s

 It seems like yesterday, but 17 months have already gone by since Prince’s death.
 For me it’s not very hard to remember the exact date, 21st of April.
 My birthday is only two days earlier.
 As I still cannot get used to the fact that he’s gone and also consider that his legacy lives on, I’ll probably talk about him in the present tense most of the time.

 Prince is one of those artists who, even if you don’t really like him, there’s always at least a song that brings memories or that you hate to love.
-You just can’t hate or ignore his entire discography (I’ve made my research).
+You just can’t hate or ignore his entire discography.

 And this is because Prince has been performing and entertaining for nearly 4 decades.
 Can you imagine how many generations he has been able to reach?
-His first album was released in 1978 and he’s been a prolific musician, he’s released over 40 albums (including soundtracks).
+His first album was released in 1978 and he was a prolific musician: he released over 40 albums (including soundtracks).
 Wow, that’s amazing, isn’t it.

-Prince has imprinted a mark onto the face of pop culture
+Prince imprinted a mark onto the face of pop culture

 What cannot be denied is the fact that his numerous hits, his outlandish style, his iconic performances and his unorthodox personality have imprinted an everlasting mark upon the face of pop culture.